tedsanders/tedsanders.github.io/_posts/2013-12-08-so-good-they-cant-ignore-you.md

 * Rule #3: Turn Down a Promotion (Or, the Importance of Control)
 * Rule #4: Think Small, Act Big (Or, the Importance of Mission)

 The thesis of the book is that the best way to find a fulfilling career is to build career capital and leverage that capital into a job with autonomy and mission.

 The author asks what makes a job great?
 His answer: creativity, impact, control.
 But since great jobs are rare and valuable, how do you get one?
-Answer: become rare and valuable yourself, by building career capital (accumulating useful skills/experience).
+His answer: become rare and valuable yourself, by building career capital (accumulating useful skills/experience).

 Here are some nuggets I'll try to remember: